Erwin Gohrbandt: Before the Second World War

-During the National Socialist period, Gohrbandt was a research assistant for surgical questions in the Social Office of the Reich Youth Leader.
+During Nazi Germany, Gohrbandt was a research assistant for surgical questions in the Social Office of the Reich Youth Leader.

 During the Second World War

 From August 1939, Gohrbandt was a consultant surgeon to the army and (from 1940) as the inspector of medical services in the Luftwaffe.

 With effect from October 1, 1940, he became Head of the Surgical Department at the Municipal Robert Koch Hospital and at the same time became Clinic Director of the Third Appointed Surgical University Clinic.
-Gohrbandt participated in the conference on medical questions in distress and winter death on October 26 and 27, 1942.
-From 1944 he was a member of the scientific advisory board of the General Commissioner for the Sanitation and Health Service Karl Brandt.
-He participated in the development of human experiments conducted on prisoners of the Dachau concentration camp, investigating the problems of mortality due to hypothermia.
+From 1944 he was a member of the scientific advisory board of the General Commissioner for the Sanitation and Health Service, Karl Brandt.
+On October 26 and 27 of 1942 at Deutscher Hog Hotel, Nuremberg, Gohrbandt participated in a secret conference during which Sigmund Rascher and Georg August Weltz spoke on topics related to the freezing experiments conducted in prisoners of the Dachau concentration camp.
+He later published their results in the journal Zentralblatt für Chirurgie in 1945.

 Post-war period

+In Doctor's Trial exhibit Schroeder 9, "Affidavit concerning Oskar Schroeder's professional and personal values", Erwin Gohrbandt states that he was a very close friend of Oskar Schröder.

 In the post-war period, he was Ferdinand Sauerbruch's deputy in the office of the city council for health care in all of Berlin.
 He was commissioned by the Soviet military administration in Germany and the Berlin magistrate to ensure sanitation and to monitor hygiene regulations.
 He drove the reconstruction of the war-damaged Moabit Hospital and headed its surgical department until December 31, 1958.
 At the same time, he resumed his lectures at the newly founded Free University of Berlin and published the Central Journal for Surgery in 1946.
 Effective December 31, 1958, he retired.
 He ran an outpatient clinic in Berlin-Tiergarten until his death in 1965.